 By Andre Michael Pietroschek.

-"When forced into battle, Fox always fights to kill, not stun or capture.”
-Quoted, from 'Shadowrun – Shadows of Magic'.
+"When forced into battle Fox always fights to kill, not stun or capture."
+Recited from Shadowrun – Shadows of Magic.

-We had done, as what parents typically do, when their child goes missing.
+We had done, as what parents typically do when their child goes missing.
 We had instantly indebted ourselves and hired a private investigator, who had scored some successes in Wayne, earning a reputation, in precisely the city, wherein 'Celtic Soul' were predestined to jump upon the stage.
 But there is this truism about solutions among street-survivors: "An easy solution is no solution at all!"
 The bitch named Consequence is not fucked by anyone without dire repercussions to follow.
 My wife tended to smack me with one of her elbows, whenever I was caught babbling such vulgarism aloud...

 Insanity has only one limit and that is certain death.
 I should have killed K, straight the first time he had proven himself a false friend.
 I did not, because I was brainwashed by the laws of old, long-gone democracy, calling it murder.
 So he had risen in power, and was eager to put the blame onto me once again.